santosh500/AspirationTakeHomeExam/README.md

 Class(s): DoubleSet.java Member.java

-Description: DoubleSet.java is the class that implements the functionality, such as createing the DoubleSet (constrcutor), addingTwoDoubleSets, subtractingTwoDoubleSets, etc. The Member.java class is used to manage the values within the DoubleSet.java.
+Description: DoubleSet.java is the class that implements the functionality, such as createing the DoubleSet (constructor), addingTwoDoubleSets, subtractingTwoDoubleSets, etc. The Member.java class is used to manage the values within the DoubleSet.java.

 ---------------------------------------
 Design And Assumptions
 ---------------------------------------